Where cultural tourism leads to community development

-Through its diverse terrain, you can hike the dense jungles and peak through the trees to see the brilliant clear waters of the Great Lakes.
+Through its diverse terrain, you can hike in the dense jungles and peek through the trees to see the brilliant clear waters of the Great Lakes.
 Some of the world’s most beautiful and impressive lakes are located in this area including the source of the longest river in East Africa.
 You will also encounter mountains which enable you to see the rare primates in their habitat.

 In Rwanda we believe in the paramount importance of empowering local communities through education and entrepreneurship, which have proved to go hand in hand with the conservation of the natural environment.

 Local communities have been enabled to gain (directly or indirectly) from thriving tourism in their backyards; they become interested in protecting their environment and move away from illegal activities like animal poaching, cutting down the trees of Kahuzi Biega National Park (D.R.
 Congo) and abandon plans for oil and mineral extraction at the volcanoes of the Virunga mountains.